fabric8io/openshift-auth-proxy/README.md

 # OpenShift Authentication Proxy
-A reverse proxy that authenticates the request against OpenShift, retrieving user information & setting the configured header with the appopriate details.
+A reverse proxy that authenticates the request against OpenShift, retrieving user information & setting the configured header with the appropriate details.

 ## Install
 npm install -g openshift-auth-proxy

 ## Usage
 ```
-Usage: openshift-auth-proxy.js [options]
+Usage: openshift-auth-proxy [options]

 Options:
   --target                   Target to proxy to                       [required]